 Wychavon District Council is made up of 45 Councillors who represent 32 wards.
 Wards are groups of parishes or areas in the towns, where each councillor represents about 2,500 people.
-The councillors are elected every four years, see current elections in Wychavon page.
+The councillors are elected every four years, see Current elections in Wychavon.
 If a vacancy occurs during the four year period a by-election is usually held to maintain the membership of 45 councillors.

 What does Wychavon council do?

 Wychavon is responsible for the following main services in the district:

 - Environmental health

 (although the leisure centres are run by an independent trust.)